Kohler Co.: Controversy

-In January 2020, Kohler paid $20 million in a settlement with the United States Department of Justice, the Environmental Protection Agency and the state of California over its small engines' violations of the Clean Air Act and California law.
+In January 2020, Kohler paid $20 million in a settlement with the United States Department of Justice, the Environmental Protection Agency, and the state of California over its small engines' violations of the Clean Air Act and California law.

 Products

 Kohler's bath and kitchen fixtures are available in American hardware and home improvement stores and from Kohler Kitchen and Bath distributors.
 Kohler still makes traditional cast iron bathtubs, one of the few United States manufacturers to do so.
 Besides residential products, Kohler manufactures a commercial line of bathroom fixtures.
 The company also does artistic custom work, such as hand-painted sinks and toilets.
 In 2015 Kohler was named by Builder magazine as the "most used" and "best quality" in the "Bath Accessories" category as well as the top spot for "brand familiarity", "most used" and "quality rating" in the "Bath Fixtures" and "Whirlpool Baths" categories.

-The Kohler Walk-In Bath Division designs, engineers and builds accessible bathtubs that are easier to enter than traditional bathtub models.
+The Kohler Walk-In Bath Division designs, engineers, and builds accessible bathtubs that are easier to enter than traditional bathtub models.
 The division specializes in bathing products for people with limited mobility or who are disabled.
 Founded in 2015, this specialty division sells its bathtubs through independent dealers across the United States.

 Kohler also makes a wide range of small industrial engines.
 Traditionally, the company manufactured gasoline engines; however, after purchasing the Italian company Lombardini, it extended its range and now offers diesel engines up to 134 HP.
 Kohler engines power a range of devices from water pumps to off-road vehicles.
 The Global Power group manufactures generators of varying sizes.
-Kohler was the first company to offer residential back-up generators, starting in 1920.
+Kohler was the first company to offer residential backup generators, starting in 1920.

 Since 2007, the company has been expanding in the areas of furniture, cabinetry, and tile in the consumer market, and engines and generators for industry.
-The Kohler Interiors division of the company comprises Baker Furniture, McGuire Furniture, Kallista, Ann Sacks Tile and Mark David.
+The Kohler Interiors division of the company comprises Robern, Sprig, Kallista, Ann Sacks Tile and Kast.

 Kohler displays many of its products at the Kohler Design Center in the village of Kohler.

 At CES 2018 Kohler unveiled a new product line called Kohler Konnect, consisting of smart connected plumbing fixtures including bathtubs, mirrors, shower heads, toilets, and shower valves.
 These new digital fixtures have WiFi capabilities, enabling voice assistant control through Google Assistant, Amazon Alexa or Apple HomeKit, and app control support via the Kohler Konnect app.
 The Kohler Konnect services are powered by the Microsoft Azure Cloud platform.
 Competitors include the U by Moen shower controller and kitchen faucet, and the Delta VoiceIQ kitchen faucet.